Coconut Milk Rice Recipe

-Coconut milk rice is a one pot traditional rice pilaf made with fragrant rice, aromatic spices and coconut milk.
+Coconut Milk Rice is a one pot traditional rice pilaf made with fragrant rice, aromatic spices and coconut milk.
 This simple & quick dish not only sets your taste buds tingling with delight but also surprises you with amazing flavors.
 Make it either on the stovetop or in the instant pot with my easy recipe.
-This coconut milk rice is a meal in itself but you can also pair with an Indian Raita or any curry for a complete meal.
+This Coconut Milk Rice is a meal in itself but you can also pair with an Indian Raita, Veg Kurma or any curry for a complete meal.

 Rice dishes are a universal favorite in Asia much like the pasta in other parts of the world.
 Coconut and rice feature prominently in Asian cuisine in countries and regions where coconut and rice are found in abundance.